Maria Moyer’s family heritage looms large in terms of who she is.

 Maria’s practice is focused in the areas of estate planning and estate and trust administration.
 Maria advises clients on various issues, including construction of wills, trusts and powers of attorney, navigating an estate administration, and protecting family wealth.
 Maria also advises trustees and executors with regards to best practices on various trust and estate administration issues.

 Maria has presented at various professional seminars on topics including estate administration, trust administration, estate planning and guardianships.
-Maria is also an adjunct professor at the University of Cincinnati College of Law, where she serves as a teacher for the course on estate planning.
+Maria is also an adjunct professor at the University of Cincinnati College of Law, where she teaches the course on estate planning.
+In 2019, the Ohio State Bar Association certified Maria as a specialist in Estate Planning, Trust, and Probate Law.

 Prior to joining Graydon, Maria worked as an associate attorney in estate planning and estate and trust administration with firms in downtown Cincinnati.
 She also clerked with an estate planning firm during law school.
 She is a 2012 graduate of the University of Cincinnati College of Law, where she earned her J.D., and a 2009 graduate of the University of Cincinnati College of Business, where she earned her BA of Business Administration in Marketing and Entrepreneurship.